lzhenn/easy-era5-trck/ReadMe.md

 # Easy-ERA5-Trck

 Easy-ERA5-Trck is a super lightweight Lagrangian model for calculating thousands (even millions) of trajectories simultaneously and efficiently using ERA5 data sets.
-It implements super simplified equations of 3-D motion to accelerate integration, and python multiprocessing is also involved to parallelize the model integration.
+It implements super simplified equations of 3-D motion to accelerate integration, and python multiprocessing to parallelize the integration tasks.
-Due to its simplification and parallelization, Easy-ERA5-Trck performs great speed in tracing massive air parcels, even in calculating millions of trajectories simultaneously.
+Due to its simplification and parallelization, Easy-ERA5-Trck performs great speed in tracing massive air parcels, which makes **areawide** tracing possible.

 Another version using WRF output to drive the model can be found [here](https://github.com/Novarizark/easy-wrf-trck).